joelmeyerson/alignment-server/README.md

 ## Alignment Server
 A server to translate input DNA to a peptide and search genomes for a parent protein.
 The project uses Django for the backend and React for the frontend.

+The application can be seen running here: http://joelmeyerson.pythonanywhere.com/

+Note that jobs will take up to ~30 seconds to complete simply because the server is running on a free tier account which has reduced priority.

 ## Overview
 1. The client takes a DNA sequence as an input.